DefProc/add-rel-lightbox/readme.txt

 1. Copy the plugin folder into the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-To function, you will also need (lightbox/slimbox/a lighbox clone) installed and activated.
+To function, you will also need (lightbox/slimbox/lighbox clone) installed and activated.

 To Upgrade: